 Behavioral Health Jobs is a website for people looking for a rewarding career in the behavioral health industry.
 We have thousands of full-time, part-time, contract, and freelance positions from all of the top employers in your area and around the country for those looking for remote work.
-Many people are choosing contract and freelance work for its flexibility and a better work-life balance.
-Check out all of the available contract jobs in your area on the Behavioral Health Jobs website today.
+Many people are choosing contract or freelance work for flexibility and a better work-life balance.
+Check out all available contract and freelance jobs in your area on the Behavioral Health Jobs website today.

 Understanding the Difference Between Contract vs. Freelance Work